You'll have access to the latest, most advanced diagnostic and treatment options for arrhythmias so you can lead a healthier, fuller life.

 Your heart is a complex organ that is regulated by slight electrical impulses generated by the body.
 If you have an arrhythmia and your heart beats irregularly, too rapidly, or even too slowly, it can cause significant problems.
 One of the most common types of arrhythmias we treat is atrial fibrillation, a fast and irregular heart rhythm that can lead to blood clots, stroke and heart failure.

-Our electrophysiology (EP) team provides you with the most advanced diagnostic and treatment options for arrhythmias or congestive heart failure, including ablation, pacemakers or His bundle procedures.
+Our electrophysiology (EP) team has been providing Chicago and the Midwest with the most advanced diagnostics and treatments for arrhythmias or congestive heart failure for over three decades.
+Treatment options include ablation, pacemaker and His bundle procedures.

 While some arrhythmias are treated with life-long medication, cardiac ablation can actually cure certain arrhythmias for good.
 Through thorough evaluation and testing, our EP specialists determine the best treatment for your specific health needs.